-The team classification for World and Continental Championships is established at the end of the competition (after the final flights) by adding together the numerical final placings of the three team members using the full list of competitors unless there is a fourth member of the team (who must always be a junior) in which case it will be the three best placed members.
+The team classification for World and Continental Championships is established at the end of the competition (after the final flights) by adding together the numerical final placings of the three team members using the full list of competitors unless there is a fourth or a fifth member of the team (who must always be a junior and/or a woman) in which case it will be the three best placed members.
 Teams are ranked from the lowest numerical scores to the highest, with complete three-competitor teams ahead of two-competitor teams, which in turn are ranked ahead of one-competitor teams.
 In case of a tie, the best individual placing decides the team ranking.
 (Ref: CIAM General Rules, C.15.6.2 i))